dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 {{% codetab %}}
 pubsub.yaml is created by default on a local machine when running `dapr init`.
 Verify by opening your components file under `%UserProfile%\.dapr\components\pubsub.yaml` on Windows or `~/.dapr/components/pubsub.yaml` on Linux/MacOS.

-In this example, rabbit mq is used for publish and subscribe.
+In this example, RabbitMQ is used for publish and subscribe.
 Replace pubsub.yaml file contents with the below contents.

 ```yaml
 apiVersion: dapr.io/v1alpha1